wiesenthal/traffic-map/README.md

-# San Francisco to Oakland Traffic Heatmap
+# San Francisco Traffic Heatmap for Location Planning

-This Next.js application shows a traffic heatmap of San Francisco, displaying travel times from various points in SF to Oakland (specifically 2140 Mandela Pkwy, Oakland, CA 94607) across the Bay Bridge.
+This Next.js application helps you choose where to live in San Francisco by analyzing travel times from various SF locations to your regular destinations.
+The interactive heatmap shows how much time you'll spend driving and sitting in traffic based on your weekly travel patterns, helping you minimize commute time and time spent in traffic.

 ## Features

+- **Location Planning Tool**: Find the optimal SF neighborhood based on your regular destinations and travel frequency
+- **Custom Destinations**: Add any destinations you visit regularly (work, family, activities, etc.)
+- **Dual View Modes**:
+  - **Time Driving**: Total travel time including traffic
+  - **Time Sitting in Traffic**: Extra time spent due to traffic (rush hour time minus off-peak time)
+- **Trip Frequency Configuration**: Specify how many trips per week you make during rush hour vs off-peak times for each destination
+- **Multiple Time Period Views**:
+  - **Rush Hour**: Filter to only rush hour trips
+  - **Off-Peak**: Filter to only off-peak trips
+  - **Combined**: Weighted average based on your specified trip frequencies
+- **Display Options**: View data as weekly totals or per-trip averages
-- **Interactive Map**: Click on points to see detailed travel time information
+- **Interactive Map**: Click on points to see detailed travel time information for each destination
-- **Two Time Periods**: Toggle between rush hour (5 PM) and off-peak (3 AM) traffic conditions
 - **Color-Coded Visualization**:
-  - Green: Fast travel times (< 20 minutes)
+  - Green: Fast travel times/low traffic impact
-  - Yellow: Medium travel times (20-40 minutes)
+  - Yellow: Medium travel times/moderate traffic impact
-  - Red: Slow travel times (> 40 minutes)
+  - Red: Slow travel times/high traffic impact
 - **Real-time Data**: Uses Google Maps Distance Matrix API for accurate traffic-aware travel times

 ## Setup